RWS/studio-api-docs/apiconcepts/translationmemory/connecting_to_a_tm_server.md

 ```
 *********

-The user credentials are provided by the following helper function: In the above example we provide the credentials of a custom user (i.e. not an Active Directory user).
+In the above example we provide the credentials of a custom user (i.e. not an Active Directory user).
 TM Server supports Windows users (i.e. users derived from Active Directory or LDAP) as well as custom users.
 These users are not derived from any existing LDAP source, but are created specifically for use in TM Server or MultiTerm Server.
 Additionally, you may allow for anonymous access, i.e. organizations in TM Server can be configured for anonymous access, so that users do not have to enter a login.
-Below you see the logon screen of the TM Server manager, which reflects the various user types supported by the system:
+Below you see the logon screen of the GroupShare Web UI:

 <img style="display:block; " src="images/Logon.jpg"/>